mjansen4857/pathplanner/Writerside/topics/pplib-Build-an-Auto.md

 You can use the buildAutoChooserWithOptionsModifier method to process the autos before they are shown on shuffle board

+> **Warning**
+>
+> Be careful using runtime values when generating AutoChooser, as RobotContainer is
+> built at robot code startup.
+Things like FMS values may not be present at startup
+>
+{style="warning"}

 ```java
 public class RobotContainer {
   private final SendableChooser<Command> autoChooser;